 This was not because they had done anything wrong or were bad people.
 It was because they did not understand how a media interview differed from other conversations and what reporters and producers needed for their stories.
+This has escalated over recent years as the needs of the news media have changed.

 Pete has more than 20 years of experience helping leaders from numerous sectors communicate with the news media.